lifecommunity/email-template/README.md

 a réduit l'exposition au marché souhaitée et l'a laissé investir l'argent. À à la fin de chaque année, les managers les plus performants étaient aussi les meilleurs récompensé

+You  could  see  the  results  in  the  way  the  Jones  men  operated.
+In  the
+Wall Street of the 1950s and 1960s, information did not reach everyone at  once:  There  were  no  blast  e-mails  from  brokers,  no  instant  analysis
+from cable TV squawkers.
+In this environment, the investment team with the most hustle could beat out sleepier rivals; and the Jones men hustled hardest.
+The  model  portfolio  managers  rushed  to  call  in  hot  ideas,  and
+the  in-house  segment  managers  worked  the  phones,  scrambling  for  the
+gossip and insights that would put them ahead of their competitors.
+Even in the 1960s, when Wall Street finally shrugged off its postcrash stupor, it was surprising how easily sheer diligence could set a man apart.
+Alan Dresher, one of the Jones stock pickers, had the idea of going over to the Securities and Exchange Commission offices to read company filings the moment they came out.
+The extraordinary thing was that he was all alone.
+The rest of the Street was waiting for the filings to arrive in a bundle from the post offi ce.
+The linking of compensation to results was the key to Jones’s formula.
+When a broker passed a stock tip to a normal mutual fund, there was no certain  connection  between  the  quality  of  the  tip  and  what  the  broker
+would be paid for it.
+For one thing, the mutual funds lacked Jones’s sys- tem  for  tracking  how  stock  recommendations  turned  out.
+For  another,
+mutual-fund  companies  paid  out  thousands  of  dollars  to  salesmen  who
+brought in investors’ capital, leaving little money over to reward excellent research.
+Jones,  on  the  other  hand,  was  meticulous  in  paying  for  good

+research  ideas,  and  he  paid  handsomely.49  A  young  broker  could  see  his
+salary  double  if  the  recommendations  in  his  model  portfolio  generated
+profi ts.50 Meanwhile the funds’ performance fees were divvied up among Jones’s  in-house  money  managers  according  to  whose  segment  did  best,
+and Jones devised two further ways of sharpening incentives.
+Each year successful segment managers were given extra capital to manage, which increased  their  chances  of  generating  profits  in  the  coming  year  and  so
+earning  a  large  bonus;  unsuccessful  managers  received  less  capital  to
+play  with.
+And  in  another  innovation  that  anticipated  the  hedge  funds
+of  later  times,  Jones  required  his  partners  to  have  their  own  capital  in
+the funds, so that their wealth as well as their income was riding on their performance.51
+Without realizing the significance of what he was doing, Jones had cre- ated the competitive multimanager structure that has been used to great effect by later generations of hedge funds.
+As we shall see in chapter three, the  same  structure  was  reinvented  in  the  1970s  by  a  firm  in  Princeton,
+New  Jersey,  and  later  dozens  of  hedge  funds  came  to  use  it.
+But  in  the
+1950s and 1960s, the combination of Darwinist individualism and top- down risk control was almost unique to Jones, and this gave him a power- ful advantage.
+The market may be efficient, in the sense that information is reflected in prices to the extent that existing institutional arrangements allow.
+But Jones blew up those institutional arrangements, scrapping staid committee meetings and paying people to perform.
+Thus did he create the edge that brought in serious money.
+AT   T H E   S TA R T   O F   1 9 6 4 ,   A L F R E D   J O N E S   I N V I T E D   A   YO U N G
+analyst to lunch at his Manhattan club.
+Now in his sixties, he had achieved the  material  comfort  he  had  sought  fifteen  years  earlier;  his  family  had
+graduated from its Dodge station wagon to a Citroën DS and finally to a monstrous Mercedes.
+Jones peered at the young analyst and asked, “When you  go  to  pee  in  a  restaurant  urinal,  do  you  wash  your  hands  before  or
+after you pee?”
+The analyst was a bit surprised.
+“Afterwards, sir,” he ventured.

+“That’s  the  wrong  answer,”  Jones  retorted.
+“You’re  a  conventional
+thinker and not rational.”52
+Jones was trying to be funny.
+He was recycling a version of a joke that was  doing  the  rounds,  but  he  had  mangled  it  hopelessly.
+The  analyst,  a
+future  Wall  Street  grandee  named  Barton  Biggs,  took  instantly  against
+Jones, and although he accepted the opportunity to run a model portfolio for his fund, he never grew to like him.
+Jones seemed aloof, conceited, and ignorant about stocks.
+He was reaping the fruits of young analysts’ hard work while himself appearing in the offi ce sporadically.
+Perhaps  not  surprisingly,  the  man  who  had  spent  his  early  adult- hood  among  clandestine  anti-Hitler  activists  never  had  much  passion
+for  investing.
+He  disdained  the  monomaniacal  market  types  with  no
+interests  beyond  finance:  “Too  many  men  don’t  want  to  do  something
+after  they  make  money.
+They  just  go  on  and  make  a  lot  more  money,”
+he complained to one interviewer.53 Jones cultivated literary infatuations:
+He  was  enthralled  by  the  theory  that  Edward  de  Vere,  the  seventeenth
+Earl of Oxford, was the true author of Shakespeare’s plays, and he named his poodle Edward.
+He carved a tunnel through the weeping willows at his country house and nursed his lawn tennis court as though it were a sickly infant.
+He founded a philanthropy devoted to what he called “the humiliated poor” and set to work on a book that he intended as a sequel to Michael Harrington’s famous poverty study, The Other America.
+Dorothy Parker was now too drunk to be invited over much, but Alfred and Mary entertained a cosmopolitan cast of intellectuals and United Nations dip- lomats, and dinner conversation was less likely to be about finance than about Russian hegemony in Yugoslavia.54 It was not surprising that com- mitted Wall Streeters resented him.
+Soon  after  Jones’s  lunch  with  Biggs,  the  resentments  burst  out  into
+the  open.
+One  of  Jones’s  in-house  money  managers  left  to  set  up  a  rival
+hedged fund called City Associates.55 From the point of view of the defec- tor,  the  choice  was  rational: The  hedged  concept  was  easy  to  copy,  and
+there was no need to share the loot with a dilettante overseer.
+Jones had his  lawyers  harass  his  departing  partner  but  the  old  man  took  the  blow
+in  stride;  and  at  the  end  of  1964  he  spent  his  Christmas  vacation  on  a